YisehakKEK/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute pathname of the current working directory Task 0.
-Where am I?
+script that displays the contents list of the current directory Task 1.
+What's in there?